Save the Boards

-Save the Boards is an American nonprofit organization based in Minneapolis that collects and preserves street art that emerged during local protests of the murder of George Floyd in 2020.
+Save the Boards is a small nonprofit organization based in Minneapolis, Minnesota that collects and preserves street art that emerged during local protests of the murder of George Floyd in 2020.

 Background

 "The entrance of a Minneapolis bookstore, Moon Palace Books, boarded up and muralized in response to the George Floyd protests of 2020.
 This mural was collected and preserved by Save the Boards.

-On May 25, 2020, George Floyd, a Black man, was murdered by Minneapolis police officer Derek Chauvin while three other police officers assisted in his arrest and held concerned onlookers back.
+On May 25, 2020, George Floyd, a Black man, was killed by Minneapolis police officer Derek Chauvin.
 This prompted widespread social movements and protests across the country calling for the officers involved to be held accountable.
-The buildings that lined the streets where people marched installed boards on storefronts to shield the doors and windows from property damage.
+The storefronts that lined the streets where people protested and rioted installed boards to shield the doors and windows from property damage.
 These boards however became blank canvasses for demonstrators to tell stories and express feelings through art.
-The boards conveyed messages, stories, and history, with one board reading "NOT THE FIRST MURDER NOT THE LAST, STORMS THAT NEVER SEEM TO PASS..."
-Various forms of these boards and other pieces of art were created to honor and remember George Floyd as well as other Black men and women who have died due to police violence, such as Ahmaud Arbery and Breonna Taylor.
+The boards conveyed messages, stories, and history.
+For example, one board read "NOT THE FIRST MURDER NOT THE LAST, STORMS THAT NEVER SEEM TO PASS..."
+Thus, various forms of these boards and other pieces of art were created to honor and remember George Floyd as well as other Black men and women who have died due to police violence, such as Ahmaud Arbery and Breonna Taylor.
 When the demonstrations started to dwindle, pieces of artworks that lined streets were left abandoned and exposed to the elements.

-Although the Black Lives Matter movement has been around since 2013, the scale of grassroots organizing in 2020 exceeded any movement seen before.
-Data from the summer of 2020 suggested that "about 15 million to 26 million people in the United States have participated in demonstrations over the death of George Floyd and others in recent weeks."
-Similarly, Black Lives Matter art has a history as well, with people creating posters, boards, and murals related to the movement.
-Save the Boards collected and preserved art created in Minneapolis in the summer of 2020, in the hopes that the preservation of these boards will "serve as tools for healing, learning, and reflection".